| | A Welcome to Our Readers

 Abbreviations: s., pl., m., f. and n.

 The majority of phrases can be translated literally - that is, one can substitute each word in a phrase with its equivalent in another language, allowing for some change in order, gender, tense, etc. Other phrases have taken on meanings that are not literal translations of the individual parts and these we call 'figurative'.
 For example, in German, aufgeblasen has the literal meaning 'blown up', but, through use, has come also to mean 'conceited'.
 For more information refer to Literal and Figurative Language.
-The description 'familiar' is applied to words or phrases that would be more appropriate in conversation within a relaxed circle of friends or family rather than on more formal occasions or when expressing oneself in writing.
+The descriptions 'familiar' or 'colloquial' (umgangssprachlich, familier) are applied to words or phrases that would be more appropriate in conversation within a relaxed circle of friends or family rather than on more formal occasions or when expressing oneself in print.

 Mea culpa - In Case of Error Our information is drawn from a wide range of publications.
 If we have made an error or an omission please contact us via the dictionary amendment form and we will correct it.
 New Section on Composers We are currently working on a Composers biographical dictionary, including dates of birth and death and a small amount of biographical detail.